Anti Derivative Of Cos 2x

 Frequently Asked Questions (FAQ)

 Q1: What if the coefficient of x isn't 2?
-For example, what's the antiderivative of cos(3x)?
+To give you an idea, what's the antiderivative of cos(3x)?

 A1: The process is similar.
 Let u = 3x, then du = 3dx.
 The integral becomes (1/3)∫cos(u)du = (1/3)sin(u) + C = (1/3)sin(3x) + C. In general, the antiderivative of cos(kx) is (1/k)sin(kx) + C, where k is a constant.